endlessm/eos-image-builder/README.md

 image customization
 -------------------

-At the start of the image stage, the hooks under `customization/content` are run.
+At the start of the image stage, the customization hooks under `content` are run.
 These hooks are intended to ensure that all content for all personalities is available on host disk, to be used later. `${EOB_CONTENT}` should be used for storing this.

-Once the ostree has been checked out (onto the host disk), hooks under `customization/image` are run, *once for each personality*.
+Once the ostree has been checked out (onto the host disk), customization hooks under `image` are run, *once for each personality*.
 `${OSTREE_DEPLOYMENT}` contains the path to the checkout, and `${PERSONALITY}` states which personality is being built.